busyrack/whmcs2trello/README.md

 `Trello List ID` Navigate to the board you want to use, add .json at end of URL.
 Use the "idList" attribute of the list you want to use.
 Alternatively, get the group id from the "id" attribute and use the following URL: https://api.trello.com/1/boards/REPLACE-WITH-YOUR-GROUP-ID?lists=open&list_fields=name&fields=name,desc&key=REPLACE-WITH-YOUR-KEY&token=REPLACE-WITH-YOUR_TOKEN

+## Bugs
+* WHMCS hook `TicketDepartmentChange` does not allow modification of ticket cc.
+There is an open ticket with WHMCS support about it.

+## To do
+* Reflect in Trello the entire ticket lifecycle including all comments, changes and closing.

 ## More Data
 http://www.globaldots.com